NCVP - National Center for Veterinary Parasitology

 Abstract – limit 500 words.
 Provide a brief description of the proposed research.

-Research Plan – limit 5 pages.
+Research Plan – Limit 5 pages.
 Include the following:

-• Background and significance of the research
+• -Background and significance of the research

-• Purpose/specific aims/hypothesis(es)
+• -Purpose/specific aims/hypothesis(es)

-• Experimental design and methods
+• -Experimental design and methods including timeline of completion

-• Data analyses that critically address the proposed hypothesis(es)
+• -Data analyses that critically address the proposed hypothesis(es)

-• Expected results and outcome(s)
+• -Expected results an outcome(s)

-• Identify all costs that are necessary and reasonable to accomplish all the proposed research
+• -Identify all costs that are necessary and reasonable to accomplish all the proposed research

 Timeline – limit 1 page.
 Provide a timeline denoting key dates and activities necessary to complete the research.
 A maximum of 12 months is allowed for each research project.